175 х 135

 On these hard nights, the thought about something complicated and the memories about unresolved situations gather in masses in your head.
 A bunch of thoughts is illogical and unstructured, like the buildings of the castle, which pile one on another, which are ready to fall from the cranky rock every minute.

-Two tremendous snakes try getting inside of the castle, destroy it, eat everything inside, bring darkness and fear.
+Two tremendous snakes try to get inside of the castle, destroy it, eat everything inside, bring darkness and fear.
 They are the two snakes of the panic attack – the fear of death and the fear to let the control go.

 1 April 2022 – Modern Renaissance Magazine, Issue 11, Culturally Arts Collective